1. Ada

 • Seizures or loss of consciousness in severe instances.

-If you believe you’re experiencing signs of kidney damage it’s important to contact your doctor right away.
+If you believe you’re experiencing signs of kidney damage, it’s essential to contact your doctor right away.
 Although acute kidney failure can be life-threatening and requires immediate medical intervention, it may also be reversible.
-If you’re in good overall health, it’s possible to recover normal kidney function.
+If you’re in good overall health, you can recover normal kidney function.

 What causes kidney pain with COVID?